4.20 from 25 votes

 Easy Chocolate Brownies

-peanut butter brownie on a white platter
+a peanut butter swirl brownie turned on its side.

 Peanut Butter Swirl Brownies